 You can have all three in a single session, or cycle between one and the other.
 They are all interrelated.
 It will depend on you and your set goals on which one you focus the most.

 Mechanical tension is the amount of force generated by using substantial loads and moving within a full range of motion, usually within a short range of reps.
-Whereas, metabolic stress is generated by using, let’s say a moderate load and therefore it allows you to produce a higher number of reps, it’s best known as the “pump“.
+Whereas, metabolic stress can be generated by using, let’s say a moderate load and therefore it allows you to produce a higher number of reps, it’s best known as the “pump“.

 Muscle damage basically is to create more eccentric contractions, or what many people know as “negatives”, high tension in the stretched position of the muscle, and it can also be caused by low energy status and training under fatigue conditions.
 Having said that, remember to be smart and seek optimal damage and avoid excessive damage.
 You can tell when excessive damage occurs when you have a training session and on following days it’s very painful or impossible to move the muscle groups your trained on that day, that’s not the most ideal scenario.